Mitsubishi Pajero Sport: Third generation (KR/KS/QE/QF; 2015)

 On 1 August 2015, Mitsubishi Motors unveiled the third-generation Pajero Sport in Thailand.
 It is the first Mitsubishi sold in Thailand to use the Dynamic Shield exterior design, the interior is designed with a T-Shape High Console with a dashboard layout similar to the Triton, equipped with a range active safety features, it uses the new 4N15 2.4L MIVEC diesel engine, and is available with Mitsubishi's Super-Select 4WD-II four-wheel drive system that features a new off-road mode and hill descent control system (a first on a Mitsubishi model).

-Since 2021, the Pajero Sport now serves as the flagship frame-based SUV for the brand after the discontinuation of the larger Pajero SUV.
+Since September 2026, the Pajero Sport has replaced as Mitsubishi's flagship by the Pajero after its return, and will be sold together in some markets.

+During a press release, Mitsubishi also heavily implied that there will no longer be any future generations of the Pajero Sport.